Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 # Assignment 1 - Roaming Employee Laptop

 ## Lab Preparation

 ### Purpose of Assignment 1

 In this assignment, you will provision a new Windows 11 “office laptop,” validate how it behaves **on premises** (HQ network) versus **remote** (over the Internet via VPN), and explain routing/DNS differences between the two scenarios.

+**Scenario Overview:** A new employee has been hired and you are in charge of onboarding them.
+This means provisioning a new company laptop for them to use for their work.

-**Scenario 1:** You have an employee laptop in the physical office connected to the internal network.
+**Scenario 1 - On-Premises:** Your employee will be in the office with their new company laptop, physically connected to the internal network.
-**Scenario 2:** You have the same employee laptop at home, wanting to access office resources over the Internet.
+**Scenario 2 - Remote:** Your new employee also needs to work from home.
+Their remote work requires access to the company's internal network resources.

-This is a technical assignment and a reflection paper.
-Your deliverable will be online inside a single PDF through Blackboard.
+**This is a technical assignment with a reflection component.** Your deliverable will be online inside a single PDF through Blackboard.
 (Check the *Submission* section at the end of this assignment.)

 You will produce screenshots and short written explanations (“why/why not?”) to prove each step.
 The assignment instructs you when to do each with the following notes:

-> **Screenshots:** Warning you of screenshots you will need to take shortly with a list of which steps the screenshots should be taken.
+> **Screenshots:** Heads up of screenshots you will need to take shortly, with a list at which steps each screenshot should be taken.
 >
 > **Reflection:** Questions you will answer to show some thought and understanding of the overall effects of what you're doing.